15 July 1987

 Old barn

 The home ranch was in Bozeman, on the way to the university.
 I lived in nearby Belgrade.
-I got a job helping during lambing season.
+I got a job there helping during lambing season.
 I learned and earned.

 Home ranch